BJNSTNKVC/js-str-helper/README.md

 #### dirname

-The dirname method returns the parent directory portion of the given string:
+The dirname method retur the parent directory portion of the given string:

 ```js
 Str.of('/foo/bar/baz').dirname();